jaycherd/PythonIntroClass/guides/installing_vscode.md

 - **ARM Installer**: If your computer uses an ARM processor, select the ARM version.
 This is less common and is usually found in newer, energy-efficient laptops.

    - **User Installer vs. System Installer**:
-     - **User Installer**: Recommended for personal installations.
-This installer does not require administrator privileges and installs VS Code in the user's directory.
+     - **User Installer**: Recommended for personal installations, installs VS Code in the user's directory.
      - **System Installer**: Requires administrator rights and installs VS Code for all users on the machine.

 ### For macOS Users: